boltonek/vhosts/README.md

-# vhosts
+# Readme
 Scripts for show your vhosts in servers

-download to /usr/bin
+download the scripts to /usr/bin

 chmod +x vh

 use in shell vh

+enjoy it